-Silicon (Si), an important nonmetallic chemical element in the carbon family or Group 14 (IVA) of the periodic table uses as principal building materials of our civilization in the form of stones, sand, and clay.
+Silicon is an important metalloid or chemical element in the carbon family or Group 14 of the periodic table with atomic number 14 and symbol Si.
+It is used as the principal building materials of our civilization in the form of stones, sand, and clay.

-|Electronic Configuration||[He] 3s2 3p2|
+|Electronic Configuration||[Ne] 3s2 3p2|

 |Melting point||1414 °C, 2577 °F|